cqw0715/DynML-Net/README.md

 ```

 ## System deployment
-Before deploying the system, please download all files in the "3-System deployment" folder.
+Before deploying the system, please download all files in the "3-System deployment" folder.The following is an overview of the key hardware specifications for deploying the system:<br>
+<b>Minimum Hardware Configuration: </b>An NVIDIA RTX 3060 GPU (12 GB VRAM) alongside 8 GB of system RAM.<br>
+<b>Recommended Hardware Configuration: </b>An NVIDIA RTX 3090 GPU (24 GB VRAM) alongside 16 GB of system RAM.<br>
+<b>Inference Latency Range: The average </b>inference time falls within an efficient range of 30 to 80 ms per sequence.<br>
 Installation Requirements for the Operating Environment Corresponding to the System：
 ```bash
 pip install -r requirements.txt
 ```